arsiboo/production-flow-network-simulation/README.md

 # Manufacturing System

-Here I will provide a breath description of the model
+Here I provide a brief description of the model.

 ## License